fcunial/String-Kernel/README.md

 ### Performance improvements

-Running the simplest variant of the iterator with 2MB pages instead of 4KB gives a speedup of approx 15% on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.
+Running the count-only variant of the one-string iterator with 2MB pages instead of 4KB gives a speedup of approx 15% on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.
 Using 1GB pages saves just 3.6% of the time with respect to 2MB pages.